Steiner-254/aws-reStart/Week 3/Day1.md

 1. Create the script using a text editor.
 2. Set the script permissions to `run`.
 3. Use `./` to run the script.

+## Amazon EC2 user data script
+- Amazon Elastic Compute Cloud (Amazon EC2) is a virtual compute service.
+- Shell scripts can run at creation time to install software on an EC2 instance.

+## Basic scripting syntax
+-